drduh/macOS-Security-and-Privacy-Guide/README.md

 * Usage tracking and crash reporting, which can be disabled through Chrome's settings
 * Media Codec support for proprietary codecs
 * PDF viewer
 * Non-optional tracking.
-Google Chrome installer includes a randomly generated token.
-The token is sent to Google after the installation completes in order to measure the success rate.
-The RLZ identifier stores information – in the form of encoded strings – like the source of chrome download and installation week.
-It doesn't include any personal information and it's used to measure the effectiveness of a promotional campaign. **Chrome downloaded from Google's website doesn't have the RLZ identifier**.
+Google Chrome installer includes a randomly generated token, which is sent to Google.
+The RLZ identifier stores information in the form of encoded strings, such as the source of the download and install time.
+It does not include personal information and it's used to measure the effectiveness of a promotional campaign. **Chrome downloaded from Google's website doesn't have the RLZ identifier**.
 The source code to decode the strings is made open by Google.

 Chrome offers account sync between multiple devices, including credentials; the data is encrypted with the account password.

-The Chrome Web Store requires a [5 USD registration fee](https://developer.chrome.com/docs/webstore/register) in order to submit extensions.
-The low cost allows the development of many quality open-source Web Extensions that do not aim to monetize through usage.
+The Chrome Web Store requires a [5 USD registration fee](https://developer.chrome.com/docs/webstore/register) to submit extensions.
+This allows development of open-source Web Extensions which do not aim to monetize through usage.

 Chrome has the largest share of global usage and is the preferred target platform for the majority of developers.
 Major technologies are based on Chrome's open-source components, such as [node.js](https://nodejs.org/) which uses [Chrome's V8](https://developers.google.com/v8) Engine and the [Electron](https://electron.atom.io/) framework, which is based on Chromium and node.js.
 Chrome's vast user base makes it the most attractive target for threat actors and security researchers.
 Despite constant attacks, Chrome has retained an impressive security track record over the years.
 This is not a small feat.